didietsuryadi95/laris/README.md

 TESTIMO
 =======

-A [django-oscar](http://oscarcommerce.com/) app for handling Testimo devices (specifically in a marketplace deployment).
+A [django-oscar](http://oscarcommerce.com/) app for handling Laris devices (specifically in a marketplace deployment).

 This app must be installed with oscar in order to be used.